 \section{Analysis of the Mutual Annihilation Protocol}

-In this section, we analyse the mutual annihilation protocol.
+In this section, we analyze the mutual annihilation protocol.
 First, we bound the number of steps until consensus (competitive exclusion).
-Afterwards, we show that if the initial gap is large enough, then majority consensus is reaches with high probability
+Afterwards, we show that if the initial gap is large enough, then majority consensus is reached with high probability.